By C. M. Ocamb

 - Cabrio EG (Group 11) at 12 to 16 oz/A, maximum of two (two) applications per crop (not registered for use on canola/rapeseed).
 Do not make more than one (1) application of any Group 11 fungicide before alternating to a labeled fungicide with a different mode of action; only one (1) application is allowed in radish before an alternate fungicide is required.
 Tank-mix with another material if used in western Oregon.
 Preharvest interval is 0 days.
 12-hr reentry.

-- Inspire Super (Group 3 + 9) at 16 to 20 fl oz/A on 7- to 10-day intervals is labeled for other diseases on leafy Brassicas and will greatly aid in controlling black leg if applied in the fall as wet weather get under way.
+- Inspire Super (Group 3 + 9) at 16 to 20 fl oz/A on 7- to 10-day intervals is labeled for other diseases on leafy brassicas and can be applied to aid in controlling black leg in Oregon only if applied in the fall as wet weather get under way.
 Make no more than two (2) sequential applications.
 Preharvest interval is 7 days.
 12-hr reentry.

 - Priaxor Xemium Brand (Group 7 + 11) at 6 to 8.2 fl oz/A. Do not make more than one (1) application of any Group 11 fungicide before alternating to a labeled fungicide with a different mode of action.
 Preharvest interval is 3 days.
 12-hr reentry.

-- Rovral 4 Flowable (Group 2) at 2 to 4 pints/A in 20 to 100 gal water is labeled for other diseases in Washington (SLN WA-960027) and Oregon (SLN OR-130001) only and will aid in black leg management.
+- Rovral 4 Flowable (Group 2) at 2 to 4 pints/A in 20 to 100 gal water is labeled for other diseases in Oregon only (SLN OR-130001) and will aid in black leg management.
 Not labeled for use on canola/rapeseed.
 Apply at full bloom, pod set, and before harvest if disease pressure is severe.
 24-hr reentry.

-- Tebuconazole (Onset 3.6L, Tebustar formulations, Monsoon, Orius 3.6F, Tebu-Crop 3.6F, Toledo 3.6F, etc.) at 3 to 4 fl oz/A on 10-day intervals is labeled for other diseases of leafy Brassicas and will aid in controlling Leptosphaeria.
+- Tebuconazole (Onset 3.6L, Tebustar formulations, Monsoon, Orius 3.6F, Tebu-Crop 3.6F, Toledo 3.6F, etc.) at 3 to 4 fl oz/A on 10-day intervals is labeled for other diseases of leafy brassicas and can be applied to aid in controlling Leptosphaeria in Oregon only.
 Do not apply within 7 days of harvest.
 12-hr reentry.